 These data clearly point out the power of Reading Recovery in changing struggling readers’ performance.
 They also are very much in line with the earlier What Works Clearinghouse report about Reading Recovery.
 Reading Recovery continues to be the best first grade early literacy intervention available in our schools.

 In our region each year Reading Recovery teachers ensure that more than 2,700 children benefit from lessons.
-Of these children, 9% are American Indian, 2% are Asian, 6% are Black - not Hispanic, 10% are Hispanic, 5% are Multiple-races, and the rest are White.
+Of these children, 9 percent are American Indian, 2 percent are Asian, 6 percent are black - not Hispanic, 10 percent are Hispanic, 5 percent are multiple races and the rest are white.
 Many of the children are from rural areas and many are from backgrounds with high poverty.
-About 10% of the children who are taught Reading Recovery lessons speak different languages at home.
+About 10 percent of the children who are taught Reading Recovery lessons speak different languages at home.
 The highest percentages of these children speak Spanish at home.
 The disaggregated results show no differences in achievement based on demographic variables – indicating Reading Recovery is effective in reducing the achievement gap for all children.
 When children complete the entire series of lessons, 8 out of 10 are able to read on grade level with their peers and are able to profit from the instruction provided by the primary classroom teacher.
 On average, successful interventions last 16 weeks.